 - Rinse and repeat, until you achieve the desired conversion rate.
 For us, that’s 10% or greater.

 If you found this post helpful, you’ll like Why NetSuite + WordPress = Success.

-9-Step Guide to Improve Sales for NetSuite Businesses by John-Scott Dixon is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+9-Step Guide to Improve Sales for Your NetSuite Small Business by John-Scott Dixon is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.